Ukrainian Canadian Congress: UCC

-In August 2022, Russia designated the Ukrainian Canadian Congress as an "undesirable organisation".
+In August 2022, Russia designated the Ukrainian Canadian Congress as an "undesirable organization".

 Leadership

 The UCC National President is Alexandra Chyczij.
 The previous UCC National President was Paul M. Grod (2007–2018), who later became the President of the Ukrainian World Congress.

 Shevchenko Medal

-The UCC has issued the Shevchenko Medal to the following recipients:
+The UCC has issued the Shevchenko Medal to the following recipients within the last ten years: